philip928lin/HydroCNHS/docs/calibration.rst

 -------------------------------------------
 To use this genetic algorithm (GA) module, three things are required.

-1. evaluation function
+1. The evaluation function

-   The evaluation has to follow a certain protocal.
+   The evaluation function has to follow a certain protocal.
 Please see the example code below.

-2. config dictionary
+2. GA configuration dictionary

-   The configuration dictionary template can be obtained by cali.get_config_template().
+   GA configuration dictionary template can be obtained by cali.get_config_template().

-3. cali_inputs dictionary
+3. Calibration inputs dictionary

-   The inputs dictionary template can be obtained by cali.get_inputs_template().
+   The calibration inputs dictionary template can be obtained by cali.get_inputs_template().

 .. note::